egorFiNE/node-aws-sign/README.md

 * `method`
 * `bucket`
 * `path`
+* `date`

-Others are optional. `Date` is set to current date if not specified.
+Others are optional.
+Note that you have to supply the same date to `signer.sign()` and in the http request headers.

 ## Non-goals